School Improvement - Parental Questionnaires February 2017

 - To increase progress and attainment at end of Key Stage 2 so that there is improvement from July 2016.
 For performance data to be in line with national figures in reading, writing and mathematics (combined) and on a subject level.

 Key aims – Leadership and Management

 - Continue to develop leadership and management by ensuring that leaders at all levels including subject leaders, check closely on the amount of learning taking place in lessons to confirm that all pupils are making required or better progress from starting points.

 Key aims – Parents and Community

 - To develop links with our local community and the wider community outside our local area in order to recognise the diversity within our society and ensure that British values are further embedded within our curriculum.

 Key aims – Behaviour and Safety of Pupils

-To enhance lunchtime provision through development of playground area as well as behaviour policy and behaviour systems in order to support lunchtime staff
+- To enhance lunchtime provision through development of playground areas as well as behaviour policy and behaviour systems in order to support lunchtime staff.

 Monitoring, review and evaluation